chimbs86/Security-And-Microservices-On-AWS/README.md

+# This is still work in progress.
+I have more that I havent committed yet.
+Please email me if you want to see some of the work in progress.
 # Code for Security and Microservices on AWS

 This is the codebase required for following along with the book - Security and Microservices on AWS.
 I will try my best to add as much supplemental code as possible to make it easy to setup a terraform repository to create a reference implementation that I discuss in the book.